UM-ARM-Lab/fast_kinematic_simulator/README.md

 - Tools for building simulation environments
 - Examples for using the simulator directly

 While the simulator itself is template-based, this package provides a library containing concrete instantiations of the simulator for different types of robot.
-When possible, you should use these rather interfacing with the planner directly.
+When possible, you should use these rather than instantiating the simulator directly.

 ## Dependencies

 - [arc_utilities](https://github.com/UM-ARM-LAB/arc_utilities)

-Provides a range of utility and math functions, as well as templated implementations of kinodynamic RRT, Dijkstra's algorithm, and hierarchical clustering.
+Provides a range of utility and math functions.

 - [sdf_tools](https://github.com/UM-ARM-LAB/sdf_tools)